-Here is a simple German menu that you may easily find at lunchtime in a restaurant, a cafeteria or at home.
-These recipes should be very familiar to your German friends.
-They are easy to make and not exotic, but will give you a good feeling for the different tastes in this cuisine.
+These recipes should be very familiar to your German friends or any German visitors.
+They are easy to make and will give you a good feeling for the different tastes in this cuisine.
 All the ingredients should be available at any local grocery store.

 One Simple, Everyday Menu

-These are meatballs in a white sauce flavored with lemon juice and capers.
-Yes, they originated in Königsberg (now in Poland) but are now found all over the country.
+- Koenigsberger Klopse: These are meatballs in a white sauce flavored with lemon juice and capers.
+This style of sauce originated in Königsberg (now in Poland) but are now found all over the country.
 Note that ground meat recipes usually have at least two different meats.
 Most often it is pork and beef, but it may include ground veal or lamb, or sometimes fish.
 A white sauce on meatballs may be new to American palates.
 It's a rich dish, but very tasty.

-Gruene Bohnen are a regular side dish for the German plate.
-Here I have included a basic recipe, but there are variations including cream, sour cream, bacon and onions, and many casseroles rely on them as well.
+- Green beans: Gruene Bohnen is a regular side dish for the typical German lunch plate.
+You can start with a basic recipe, but know there are variations including adding cream, sour cream, bacon, and onions.
+There are also many casseroles that include green beans.

-for dessert, a simple fresh-cheese dish, Quarkspeise, slightly sweetened and with fresh fruit.
-Germans do not use as much sugar in their sweet dishes as we do, so you may need to add sugar to taste.
+- Quark pudding: A simple fresh-cheese dish, Quarkspeise, is slightly sweetened and served with fresh fruit.
+Germans do not use as much sugar in their sweet dishes as Americans typically do, so you may need to add sugar to taste.